-Indirect Education (IE) is the distribution or display of evidence-based information and resources, including any mass communications, public events (such as health fairs), and materials distribution, which involve minimal (less than 20 minutes) or no active participant interaction with an instructor or multimedia.
+Indirect Education (IE) is the distribution or display of evidence-based information and resources, including any mass communications, public events (such as health fairs), and materials distribution, which involve minimal or no active participant interaction with an instructor or multimedia.
 Distribution of educational materials alone does not constitute an evidence-based intervention.
 Indirect education activities, or distribution of supplemental materials through indirect intervention channels, should take place within an evidence-based intervention.
-Indirect education materials and/or be based on the Dietary Guidelines for Americans (DGA) and the Physical Activity Guidelines (PAG).
+Indirect education materials used should be evidence-based and/or be based on the Dietary Guidelines for Americans (DGA) and the Physical Activity Guidelines (PAG).